The Skeleton Key

 In their youth, while Theo (Benedict Cumberbatch) was a struggling architect feeling creatively stifled, and Ivy (Olivia Colman) was trying to get by as a cook in a restaurant, they meet, have a whirlwind romance, and ten years later, have two kids.
 The issue is that they are poles apart in their approach towards life – while Ivy is maniacally carefree, Theo is a strict disciplinarian.
 They are also at different points in their career, with Ivy being a stay-at-home mother and Theo being a successful architect.
 Theo gifts a piece of land to Ivy to start her own restaurant, which though struggles in the beginning, soon becomes a raging success, while in the parallel, Theo’s career ends and he becomes a stay-at-home dad.
 This breeds resentment between the two, leading Theo to decide to divorce Ivy.
 Barry (Andy Samberg) is the couple’s long term friend is now the lawyer representing Theo, while Ivy is represented by Eleanor (Allison Janney) and in the middle is their home which they don’t want the other to have.
 Then they attempt to sabotage each other, which you have seen in the trailer.

-The saddest part of this movie is not the whole experience but the unrealised potential of the subject matter and undoubtedly talent comedy actors.
-It could have been a cult classic and listed as one of the best remakes (similar to Ocean’s series) but the lack of effort in writing the script with the agenda clear, is starkly visible.
-And if the makers, who have a lot invested in the movie are not interested, an audience which is only looking for entertainment and doesn’t care either way about the movie definitely has no reason to bother with it.
-Basically, it is an “not angry but disappointed” type of situation.
+The saddest part of this movie is not the whole experience but the unrealised potential of the subject matter and undoubtedly talented comedy actors.
+It could have been a cult classic and listed as one of the best remakes (similar to Ocean’s series) but the lack of effort in writing the script with a clear agenda, is starkly visible.
+And if the makers, who have a lot invested in the movie, do not care enough to do what is required, an audience which is only looking for entertainment and doesn’t care either way about the movie, definitely has no reason to bother with it.
+Basically, it is a “not angry but disappointed” type of situation.
 Don’t watch it.
 There are better things in the world.

 Caught Stealing